-For small-volume or light processing environments - or for test and evaluation use cases - a single instance of Cribl LogStream might be sufficient to serve all inputs, processing of events, and sending to outputs.
-This page outlines how to implement a single-instance deployment.
+For small-volume or light processing environments - or for test or evaluation use cases - a single instance of Cribl LogStream might be sufficient to serve all inputs, event processing, and outputs.
+This page outlines how to implement a singleinstance deployment.